cibernox/cibernox.github.io/source/_posts/2013-04-22-tweak-and-improve-your-new-octopress-blog.markdown

 is listed as a search result.

 You can these information in the comments section at the beginning of each _.markdown_ file, like the posts.
-{% codeblock mark:8,9 %}
+{% codeblock %}
 ---
 layout: post
-title: "Tutorial: Create a blog with octopress 2.1 and host it in github pages"
+title: "Tutorial: Create a blog with octopress and host it in github pages"
 date: 2013-04-22T21:24:21+02:00
 comments: true
-external-url:
 categories: [ruby,octopress]
 keywords: tutorial,create,octopress,host,github pages,deploy
 description: What is octopress and how create and deploy your blog in github pages